b-steel/private-events/README.md

         - Decided not to go with the Django generic DetailView here since the urlpattern for this requires that the slug be the primary key of the object instance.
 I wanted the user to be able to put in a username and see the users profile (provided they're logged in)
     - A sign-in page that does not require authentication (just put you user ID in)
     - Login / Logout links and Navigation links to empty pages (home, user account, etc)

+## Events Model
+Build the Event model and begin to integrate it's pieces in to the other model (User - the creator of an Event) and the page.
+    - Integrate the Event with the User models
+    - Show all a user's events on their profile page
+    - Page to create events, show all events, show singe event